Have you experienced exploring on WordPress site, then the following errors suddenly generated?

 The word ‘number’ refers to the line number written in nominal form like 25 or 1345 for instance.
 The ‘file’ tells you where the issue persists, the ‘line number’ hints you where the error is located, while the ‘character’ or the ‘constant string’ provides a clue on what to find exactly around the stated line number.
 Unexpected parse errors may also list a string instead of a character.

 The cause of a syntax error varies depending on the changes applied to the files.
 These changes help you trace the source of the error, and give you a lead on how to solve it.
+You can also hire services like WP Buffs to help you resolve and avoid these issues as well.

 If a syntax error appears after installing a plugin or theme in the WordPress site, then the newly installed plugin or theme is most probably the cause of the error.
 The best way to solve it is to remove the recently added plugins by disabling them.